mikepenzus/mikepenzus.github.io/_posts/2025-8-2-FreeSlots.md

 This add-in is developed using Google Apps Script to extend the functionality of Google Sheets.

-Its goal is to retrieve free slots from our personal Google Calendar and display on the first tab of the current Google Sheet.
+Its goal is to retrieve free slots from your personal Google Calendar and display on the first tab of the current Google Sheet.

 It is offered as a free and optional tool for all users who wish to enhance their productivity without any costs or obligations.